dafny-lang/rfcs/text/0000-reads-clauses-on-methods.md

 }
 ```

-This is most effective when the person providing the specification is different from the person implementing it.
-It ensures that the implementation cannot interact with shared state by accident, especially deep within shared libraries that are perfectly safe to use in a single-threaded context.

-When shared state is necessary, it must be implemented externally in native code, where native facilities for synchronizing access mutable state can be used.
+When sharing state externally really is necessary, it must be implemented externally in native code, where native facilities for synchronizing access to mutable state can be used.
+Therefore the solution is to push the caching logic into the target language instead:

 ```dafny
 datatype Option<T> = Some(value: T) | None